SamarthBansude18/SamarthBansude18/README.md

 # 💫✨ About Me:
 I'm currently pursuing a B.Tech in Computer Science at MIT Academy of Engineering ,🎓
 <br>which is affiliated with Savitribai Phule Pune University (SPPU) 🙇
-<br>I'm passionate about learning web development and cybersecurity 👾🌐
+<br>I'm passionate about learning concepts of Machine Learning , PowerBI , Oracle etc 👾🌐

 ## 🔗 Socials: